What is an accent?

 Where does training take place?

-Training is available from the comforts of your home worldwide through Skype, Google Hangouts, or FaceTime.
-Training is also available in-person downtown Chicago, by appointment only, at 200 W Madison.
+Training is available from the comforts of your home worldwide through Skype or Google.
+Training is also available in-person downtown Chicago (by appointment only).

-Do you provide other services besides accent reduction?
+Do you provide other services besides accent training?

 Do you teach accent acquisition for other languages? (i.e. Irish Accent)